 Stretches increase blood flow, which helps speed up the repair process of torn muscles compared to inactive ones.
 Stretching during rehabilitation is important because it keeps your joints limber and doesn’t stiffen up during recovery.
 Stiff or inflexible joints will make recovering much more complicated than needed since you’ll lack flexibility in the injured area.

-Stretching is the only way to keep your joints flexible and healthy.
-Stiff or immobile joints can cause other problems in your body, leading to arthritis down the road.
+The extension is the only way to keep your joints flexible and healthy.
+Stiff or immobile joints can cause other issues in your body, leading to arthritis.
 It prevents this by improving circulation around the affected area, which has many other benefits for avoiding injury!